 - 1. Each State Party shall assess events occurring within its territory by using the decision instrument in Annex 2.
 Each State Party shall notify WHO, by the most efficient means of communication available, by way of the National IHR Focal Point, and within 24 hours of assessment of public health information, of all events which may constitute a public health emergency of international concern within its territory in accordance with the decision instrument, as well as any health measure implemented in response to those events.
-If the notification received by WHO involves the competency of the International Atomic Energy Agency (IAEA) or other intergovernmental organization(s), WHO shall, pursuant to paragraph 1 of Article 14, immediately notify the IAEA or, as appropriate, the other competent intergovernmental organization(s). - 2.
+If the notification received by WHO involves the competency of the International Atomic Energy Agency (IAEA) or other intergovernmental organization or international body pursuant to paragraph 1 of Article 14, WHO shall immediately notify the IAEA or the other intergovernmental organizations and/or international bodies. - 2.
 Following a notification, a State Party shall continue to communicate to WHO timely, accurate and sufficiently detailed public health information available to it on the notified event, where possible including case definitions, laboratory results, source and type of the risk, number of cases and deaths, conditions affecting the spread of the disease and the health measures employed; and report, when necessary, the difficulties faced and support needed in responding to the potential public health emergency of international concern.